Kristine on the Berkshire Soccer Academy:

 Highlights from 2015 Session VI with Kristine

-Kristine Lilly was inducted into the US Soccer Hall of Fame in February 2014 becoming only the eighth woman to so honored.
+Kristine Lilly was inducted into the US Soccer Hall of Fame in February 2014 becoming only the eighth woman to be so honored.
 A three-time U.S. Soccer Player of the Year (1993, 2005, 2006), she retired as the second-leading goal-scorer and assist-maker in U.S. team history.
-She was a member of two FIFA Women’s World Cup champions and two gold and one silver medal winning Olympic teams.
+She was a member of two FIFA Women’s World Cup champions and two gold and one silver medal-winning Olympic teams.
 She appeared in 352 international games between 1987 and 2010, the most ever.
-She captained the National Team from 2005 – 2007.
+And she captained the National Team from 2005 – 2007.

-We will see her twice at the Academy this coming summer, during Session II as a member of the TeamFirst Soccer Academy Coaching Team and during Session VI for a full day as a Visiting Professional.
 Lilly has an impressive coaching resume in addition to her work with TeamFirst.
-She has run youth camps and clinics for 20 years and currently serves as a Volunteer Assistant for the University of Texas Women’s team.
-Lilly played collegiately for the University of North Carolina where she was a two-time captain and four time national champion.
-She graduated from UNC in in 1993 with a degree in communications.
-She also led her Wilton (CT) High School team to State Championships in 1986, 1987 and 1989.
+She has run youth camps and clinics for 20 years and from 2014 – 2017, she served as an Assistant Coach for the University of Texas Women’s team.
+Lilly played collegiately for the University of North Carolina where she was a two-time captain and four-time national champion.
+She graduated from UNC in 1993 with a degree in communications.

-Kristine is married to David Heavy, and they have two daughters.
+Kristine is married to David Heavy, and they have two daughters together.

 High School & College